fish-shell/fish-shell/sphinx_doc_src/index.rst

-``fish`` automatically creates arrays from all environment variables whose name ends in PATH, by splitting them on colons.
+``fish`` automatically creates lists from all environment variables whose name ends in PATH, by splitting them on colons.
 Other variables are not automatically split.

 .. _variables-path: